flauflauf/fastai-participation/notes.md

   2. Unfreeze the model and train again using a range of smaller learning rates, e.g. \[1e-6,1e-4\], with one-cycle-fitting
 - Deep learning, especially CNN, (only) works on image input.
 But it is often possible to transform your data into images.
 Examples:
   - For bot detection: Draw an image of the mouse cursor trajectory.
 Use that as the data.
   - For cancer detection: Draw an image embedding of your DNA information.
 See https://towardsdatascience.com/the-mystery-of-the-origin-cancer-type-classification-using-fast-ai-libray-212eaf8d3f4e
+- Cyclical Learning Rates (CLR) work much better than traditional methods (constant, linearly or exponentially decreasing, decrease after plateau).
+Also, the optimal learning rate (range) can be approximated well by testing each LR with a single run, instead of performing an extensive grid search.
+See https://mlconf.com/interview-with-leslie-n-smith-phd-senior-research-scientist-at-the-us-naval-research-laboratory-by-reshama-shaikh-program-committee-member/

 # Arithmetic precision